AndrewTweddle/CodingExercises/Katas/CodingDojo/Bowling/readme.md

 So, unsurprisingly, this solution is more verbose than the others.
-But it's not comparing the solutions on a level playing field, as the Rust bowling scorer should be much more resilient to input errors and more informative when an input error is detected.
+But it's not comparing the solutions on a level playing field, as the Rust bowling scorer should be much more resilient to input errors and more informative when such an error is encountered.

 # Bowling Scorer (version 6.0): C# PatternBowlingScorer